bugratufan/atom-hdl/README.md

 - Creation of new VHDL files
 - Typecasting assistance
 - VHDL initialization assistance
+- Auto aligning features for "=>", "<=" and ":" characters

 ## Commands

 This package provides the following commands:

-- atom-hdl:create-vhdl-file: Create a new VHDL file
-- atom-hdl:analyze-component: Analyze the selected VHDL component
+- atom-hdl:analyze-component        : Analyze the selected VHDL component
-- atom-hdl:analyze-entity: Analyze the VHDL entity in the current editor
+- atom-hdl:analyze-entity           : Analyze the VHDL entity in the current editor
-- atom-hdl:paste-instance: Paste the generated instance
+- atom-hdl:paste-instance           : Paste the generated instance
-- atom-hdl:paste-constraints: Paste the generated constraints
+- atom-hdl:paste-constraints        : Paste the generated constraints
-- atom-hdl:paste-signal-declaration: Paste the generated signal declarations
+- atom-hdl:paste-signal-declaration : Paste the generated signal declarations
-- atom-hdl:update_header: Update the header of the current VHDL file
+- atom-hdl:update_header            : Update the header of the current VHDL file
-- atom-hdl:typecast: Assist with typecasting in VHDL
+- atom-hdl:typecast                 : Assist with typecasting in VHDL
-- atom-hdl:init: Initialize VHDL code or structures
+- atom-hdl:init                     : Initialize VHDL code or structures
+- atom-hdl:auto-align               : Auto align selected block

 ## Keymaps